timmalstead/personal-site-next-js/README.md

 > Note that there may be additional work to be done in the `Dockerfile` to change things back to a "traditional" Next.js setup, but changing the `CMD` directive is probably a good start.

+## Preview env authorization

+To view the preview env, you need to use a token obtained from `gcloud auth print-identity-token` and add it as an `authorization` header with a value of `Bearer {{TOKEN}}`

+Or proxy it using `npm run proxy:preview`.

 ## Learn More about Next.js

 To learn more about Next.js, take a look at the following resources: